dyng/ctrlsf.vim/.github/ISSUE_TEMPLATE.md

-## Before submitting your issue
+## Before submitting your issue（请在提交 issue 前一定要检查以下项目！）

 1. Update to the latest version of CtrlSF.
-2. Update your backend(ag/ack/pt) to their latest version.
+2. Update your backend(ag/ack/pt/rg) to their latest version.
-2. Enable debug mode to find what is going wrong.
+3. Enable debug mode to try to find what is going wrong yourself.
 You can enable debug mode by `let g:ctrlsf_debug_mode = 1`.

 If you can't find out why things do not work or can be sure it's a bug of CtrlSF, please fulfill below issue template.
 Thanks in advance!